tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 ### ...A Less Romantic Alternative

 There's another possible scenario, even more compatible with the story and in line with the RPC-4000 specs.
-This flow hinges on Ed Nather's partial understanding of the machine's internals.
-It relies on two properties of the RPC-4000:
+This flow is mentioned in [Stassa Patsantzis](https://news.ycombinator.com/item?id=20489273)'s post.
+It hinges on Ed Nather's partial understanding of the machine's internals.
+Specifically, two properties of RPC-4000:

 - Opcode `23 (10111)` was the machine's _conditional_ `JUMP` instruction, called `TBC` (**T**ransfer on **B**ranch **C**ontrol).
 This opcode transferred control to the address in the `(A)` field, _If_ an internal switch called the `Branch Control Unit (BCU)` was on.
 If it was off, the next instruction address would default to the `(N)` field.